-Faculty members who are not on a term appointment and who are scheduled to work at least half time will be eligible to earn sick leave that accrues at the rate of one and one-quarter work days per month of active employment.
+Faculty members who are scheduled to work at least half time will be eligible to earn sick leave that accrues at the rate of one and one-quarter work days per month of active employment.
 Part-time faculty shall earn sick leave on a pro-rata basis.
 No more than 195 days of sick leave may be accrued; however, no more than 180 days of sick leave may be carried over into a new calendar year.
 Any faculty members who, prior to January 1, 1969, accrued and carried over unused sick leave in excess of 180 days will not lose the excess leave but will retain that amount of leave which will then become the maximum amount the faculty member may carry over into future years.
 If the faculty member subsequently reduces the amount of sick leave carried over to 180 days, that amount will become the maximum amount of sick leave the faculty member may thereafter carry over.

 Sick leave should be deducted in whole or partial work days.
-Faculty members should report sick leave taken on any normal work day, even though not scheduled to teach a class on that particular day.
+Faculty members must report sick leave taken on any normal work day, even though not scheduled to teach a class on that particular day.

 Sick leave may be used for periods of illness, injury, maternity, or medical appointment.
 If faculty members miss more than ten work days for one of these reasons, they shall submit an application for disability leave to their chair or dean and to the Division of Human Resources.
-If a physician-certified period of absence exceeds the amount of accrued sick leave, the faculty member may use annual leave, if available, or apply for leave without pay.
-The request for leave may not be denied for physician-certified illness or disability of a faculty member not on term appointment.
-The amount of sick leave shall not exceed the time certified by a physician.
+If a period of absence certified by a health care professional exceeds the amount of accrued sick leave, the faculty member may use annual leave, if available, or apply for leave without pay.
+The request for leave may not be denied for an illness or disability of a faculty member that is certified by a health care professional.

+The amount of sick leave shall not exceed the time certified by the health care professional.
 The total period of leave normally shall not exceed 180 work days of leave with pay or 180 calendar days of combined leave with and without pay.
 In extenuating circumstances and at the discretion of the president or the president's designee, the period of authorized leave may be extended up to a total of 365 calendar days of combined leave.

-Faculty members may take up to eight days of available sick leave in each calendar year to care for a member of their immediate family.
+Faculty members may take up to ten days of available sick leave in each calendar year to care for a member of their immediate family.